Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 ---
-title: sonoran-cad-integration
+title: Sonoran CAD Integration
-description:
+description: Link Sonoran Bot to Sonoran CAD to sync permissions to Discord roles and other handy features!
 published: true
-date: 2023-09-05T18:14:59.271Z
+date: 2023-09-27T19:41:57.921Z
 tags:
 editor: markdown
 dateCreated: 2023-08-19T00:08:17.845Z
 ---

-# Sonoran CAD Integration

-## Manage with Sonoran CMS!
+# Manage with Sonoran CMS!
+> Use Sonoran CMS to link your discord roles to CMS and CAD permissions instead if you plan to/already use Sonoran CMS.
+Simply [link Sonoran Bot to Sonoran CMS](/tutorials/getting-started/sonoran-cms-integration) and setup [Sonoran CMS -> Sonoran CAD permission sync](https://info.sonorancms.com/integration-capabilities/sonoran-cad-sync)
+{.is-info}

 In addition to automatically adding users when applications are accepted, [Sonoran CMS](https://info.sonorancms.com/why-choose-sonoran-cms/why-choose-sonoran-cms) can also manage your community's CAD permissions!